Jejuri: Khandoba mandir

-The Khandoba temple is located in Jejuri, which lies to the southeast of the Pune city of Maharashtra.
+The Khandoba temple is located in Jejuri, which lies to the southeast of Pune in Maharashtra.
 The town is known for one of the most revered temples in the state, the Khandobachi Jejuri.
 The temple is dedicated to Khandoba, also known as Mhalsakant or Malhari Martand or Mylaralinga.
 Khandoba is regarded as the 'God of Jejuri' and is held in great reverence by the Dhangars.
 The temple was the site of a historic treaty between Tarabai and Balaji Bajirao on 14 September 1752.

-Every Somavati Amavasya (new moon that falls on a Monday), devotees of Khandoba gather at the magnificent Jejuri temple with tonnes of turmeric, smearing it on each other and throwing it all around amid energetic singing and dancing.
-The temple-town earned the ‘Sonyachi Jejuri’ (golden Jejuri) tag, thanks to this colourful celebration.
+Every Somavati Amavasya (new moon that falls on a Monday), devotees of Khandoba gather at the Jejuri temple with tonnes of turmeric, smearing it on each other and throwing it around amid energetic singing and dancing.
+The temple-town is known as ‘Sonyachi Jejuri’ (golden Jejuri) because of this colourful celebration.

 Jejuri Khandoba Temple can be easily divided into two separate sections - the Mandap and Garbhagriha.